Ugonjwa wa PFAPA

 Matibabu ya Ugonjwa wa PFAPA

-• Sometimes corticosteroids, colchicine, cimetidine, tonsillectomy, or a combination
+• Sometimes steroids (also called glucocorticoids), colchicine, cimetidine, tonsillectomy, or a combination

-No treatment for PFAPA syndrome is required, but children may be given corticosteroids to relieve symptoms.
+PFAPA syndrome does not always need to be treated, but children may be given steroids to relieve symptoms.
 Cimetidine or colchicine seems to be helpful in some children.
 If these treatments do not help, doctors rarely remove the tonsils (tonsillectomy), which usually relieves symptoms.

 Anakinra and canakinumab are other medications that may help some children.